SourceScore

 SourceScore grades every URL you paste on three things AI engines actually weigh: how rigorously the source cites others, how fit it is as a modern citation, and how often tier-1 publications cite it.
 One paste, four numbers, one grade.

-130 sources scored across A+ to D grades.
-Each row links to the full breakdown with the underlying signals you can re-derive.
+The 25 highest-scoring of 130 hand-scored sources.
+Each row links to the full breakdown with the underlying signals you can re-derive — browse all 130 sources.

 SourceIndex